behzadBeigzadeh/ECDSA-Implementation/README.md

     This implementation does not rely on any external libraries other than Python's standard hashlib and random modules.

 ---
+Private Key: A randomly generated key unique to the session.
+Public Key: The corresponding public key computed from the private key.
+Message: The message to be signed and verified.
+Signature: A pair of integers (r, s) representing the ECDSA signature.
+Verification: Confirms if the signature is valid or not for the given message.

 ### ** Example Outputs**
 Provide examples of the script’s output to give users an idea of what to expect.
 For instance: